-A definite diagnosis by a Consultant Haematologist of an Irish or United Kingdom Hospital of permanent bone marrow failure which results in anaemia, neutropenia and thrombocytopenia and requires as a minimum one of the following treatments:
+A definite diagnosis by a Consultant Haematologist of permanent bone marrow failure which results in anaemia, neutropenia and thrombocytopenia and requires as a minimum one of the following treatments:

 - Blood transfusion;

 - Bone-marrow transplantation;

 - Immunosuppressive agents;

 - Marrow Stimulating agents.

 All other forms of anaemia are specifically excluded.